CatX711/GreetLang/GreetlangPlus.md

 ## Basic Information <a name="info"></a>

 This is a revamped version of the concept `Greetlang` programming language created by, me, of course.
 I have been very happy with my documentation over the language and all of my own "original" ideas.
 However, the key word is, `original`.
-I soon realised, that, very far into production of the language, most of my ideas had already been done by other people, `and I hadn't even realised`.
+I realised that, very far into production of the language, most of my ideas had already been done by other people.
 This occured to me while trying out Rust, where I saw that you could specify the type of a variable if needed.
 I saw my code and thought, <br />

 <br />